axibase/atsd/administration/migration/README.md

 Container [...2] is running beyond virtual memory limits...
 Killing container.
 ```

-In case of this error, adjust Map-Reduce [settings](mr-settings.md) and retry the job by appending the `-r` setting as follows `.DeleteTaskMigration -m 2 -r`.
+In case of this error, adjust Map-Reduce [settings](mr-settings.md) and retry the job by appending the `-r` setting, for example `.DeleteTaskMigration -m 2 -r`.

 In case of other errors, review job logs for the application ID displayed above: